A national award-winning journalist, strategist and social entrepreneur.

 Michael has served as a Media Fellow at the Open Society Institute and in Senior Fellowships at the Center for American Progress and British-American Project.
 He was appointed by the Governor of Illinois to serve on the state’s Commission on the Elimination of Poverty and has served as a director at the Shriver Poverty Law Center, Spark and the Anti-Defamation League.

-Michael earned his B.A. from Indiana University and his M.S. from DePaul University’s School of Public Service.
+Michael earned his B.A. from Indiana University and his M.S. in Public Services Management from DePaul University.
 He is an adjunct professor at ASU’s School of Politics and Global Studies.